Ralf3/samt2/stats/README_stat_bw.txt

 This parser allows to adapt the use of hasse.py:

 -f     : to select a file.scv
--m     : choices between hasse, majorization, m2, majo -d     : switches between hasse and simple visualization -dir   : switches between succ or pred oriented HD generation (default=succ) -delta : allows to specify a delta in % to make similar nodes EQ
+-m     : choices between hasse, majorization, m2, majo, majo1, ms -d     : switches between hasse and simple visualization -dir   : switches between succ or pred oriented HD generation (default=succ) -delta : allows to specify a delta in % to make similar nodes EQ